furter/hybrid-catalogues-samples/transpect_users_manual.md

 In short, “hybrid publishing” refers to contemporary practices of producing different publications formats (paper books, ebooks, web contents…) in a connected and complementary way.

+The production of a publications layout is informed by the tools used and the culture embedded in these tools.
+There isn’t one “way” of doing layout but traditions, conventions and a series of tools, more or less accessible, more or less taught and used.

 ###Installation of the hybrid publishing converter and terminal commands